1. Busuu vs Babbel

 Busuu support

-Busuu's Customer Satisfaction team is available via email ([email protected]), web form, and live chat seven days a week.
-The company aims to respond within 24 hours, and Trustpilot reviews frequently mention individual support agents by name, praising their helpfulness.
-Busuu actively responds to reviews on Trustpilot, indicating engagement with customer feedback.
+Busuu's Customer Satisfaction team responds via email ([email protected]), web form, and live chat seven days per week.
+The company aims to respond within 24 hours.
+Trustpilot reviews frequently mention individual support agents by name with positive comments.
+The company actively responds to reviews on Trustpilot, which suggests genuine engagement with customer feedback.

 Babbel support

-Babbel support is available at [email protected].
-The company responds to Trustpilot reviews with helpful suggestions and escalates issues appropriately.
+You can contact Babbel support at [email protected].
+The company responds to Trustpilot reviews with helpful suggestions and escalates issues when appropriate.
 Response times are generally reasonable, though some users report delays during peak periods.

 Company stability

-Busuu: Acquired by Chegg (a publicly traded educational technology company) in 2022, providing financial backing and stability.
-The platform has been operating since 2008 with over 120 million users.
+Busuu: Chegg, a publicly traded educational technology company, acquired Busuu in 2022.
+This acquisition provides financial backing and stability.
+The platform has operated since 2008 with over 120 million registered users.

-Babbel: An independent company operating since 2007 with millions of subscribers worldwide.
-Named among the top 150 companies impacting global education.
-Long track record of consistent service.
+Babbel: Babbel remains an independent company operating since 2007 with millions of subscribers worldwide.
+The company was named among the top 150 companies impacting global education.
+This long track record suggests consistent service.

 12. Which platform fits your needs?